DIPlib/diplib/src/documentation/design.md

-In *DIPlib*, methods to the core `dip::Image` class query and manipulate image properties, not pixel data (with the exception of `dip::Image::Copy` and `dip::Image::Set`).
+In *DIPlib*, methods to the core `dip::Image` class query and manipulate image properties, not pixel data (with the exception of `dip::Image::Copy` and `dip::Image::Fill`).
 Filters and other algorithms that manipulate image data are always functions or function objects.

 We use function objects sparingly in *DIPlib*. *ITK*, for example, has taken